Replacing Solace Appliance Event Brokers

 Restoring a configuration from a remote destination is discussed in Backing Up and Restoring Event Broker Configurations.
 Pay particular attention to the need to restore product-keys and certificate files, which are not automatically included in the backup.

-3. If the appliance hosts Solace Geneos Agent, install Solace Geneos Agent and restore its properties file from the external file server.
+3. If the appliance event broker hosts Solace Geneos Agent, install Solace Geneos Agent and restore its properties file from the external file server.
 For information about installing and configuring Solace Geneos Agent, refer to Solace Geneos Agent.

 solace# shell "Restore adb from external file server"